AGROFIMS/helpdocs/content/collect/KDSmart/productionMode.md

 +++
-title = "Set the app in production mode" description = "" weight = 1
+title = "Set in production mode" description = ""
+weight = 1

 +++

 The application downloaded is in Demo DB mode.
 To enable all the functionalities the mode Production has to be enabled.